August 31st, 2025

 Our objective is to design your ideal nose through a typical rhinoplasty.
 The aim is virtually always the same: to enhance symmetry, regardless of the shapes and fashions used.

 Open rhinoplasty is a more extensive procedure that includes more invasive surgical components.
 As a result, manipulating structural changes like bone and cartilage is made simpler.
-This technique treats size variations, protrusions and bumps, and bulbous tip morphologies to produce the optimal nose form.
+This technique treats size variations, protrusions, bumps, and bulbous tip morphologies to produce the optimal nose form.
 This method is also frequently applied during revision rhinoplasty.

 Recovering From Rhinoplasty During the Summer